txrnqt/QuestNavTxrnqt/README.md

 ### Fork, clone, and import this repository into Unity

 The main editing window will only open if a project is active.

 - Click `Add > Add project from disk` and select the unity subfolder in this repository
 - Click on the newly imported project
 - Wait for Unity to compile assets and open the main interface

 ### Install the Git for Unity plugin

-Installing Git for Unity will make managing the Unity source code much easier.
-- Follow the instructions on [this](https://github.com/spoiledcat/git-for-unity) page
+Git for Unity is included in the project, but you may need to re-initialize it the first time that the project is imported.

+- Open the asset manager by selecting `Asset Store > My Assets`
+- Remove and reinstall the `Git for Unity` and `Git for Unity UI` packages
+- Close and open Unity
-- Git for Unity should detect your forked repository
+- Git for Unity should now detect your forked repository

 ### Install the MessagePack plugin for Unity

 This package is required by the C# Network Tables library.

 - Download the latest release with a `.unitypackage` extension from [here](https://github.com/MessagePack-CSharp/MessagePack-CSharp/releases/tag/v2.5.187)
 - In the main unity window, select `Assets > Import Package > Custom Package`
 - Browse to the package you downloaded and click `Import`

+### Resolve any "recommended project setup tool" fixes

+Be sure to resolve any Project Setup Tool warnings that appear in the `Console` tab!
+You need to look for warnings in both the `PC` and `Android` tabs to successfully build your Unity project.

+### Change the build target to Android and ttempt to build the project

+- You may need to change the build target to Android in `File > Build Profiles`
+- Click `Build` and cross your fingers
+- If everything works, then you should be good to go!

+### Link Unity to Visual Studio for debugging

+The installer may not automatically detect Visual Studio as the default editor for Unity.
+This may lead to missing Unity namespaces and missing debugging options.

+- Follow this [guide](https://unity.com/how-to/debugging-with-microsoft-visual-studio-2022) so that Unity knows to use Visual Studio for debugging

-### Explore the C# Code and Build The Project
+### Explore the C# code and build t1he project

 - The main scene is located in `Assets > Scenes > QuestNav`
 - The pose streaming code is located in `Assets > Robot > MotionStreamer.cs`.

 Unity will need to download and install several Android packages during the first build, so it might be helpful to connect to the headset over USB the first time to make sure it can download everything from the internet.
 Subsequent builds should be faster and will not require additional downloads.

-The project should be configured for Android out of the box.
-If not, you may need to manually change the build target to Android in `File > Build Profiles`

 # FAQ
 ### Q: Are you doing anything to initialize its location?
 Or do you have an idea how you'd recommend teams to initialize its location?